msolimans/BSComponents/README.md

 ## Contribute

-1. Fork the repo
+1. Fork the repo and remotely pull it to your machine.
-1. Checkout dev branch
+1. Checkout `dev` branch
 ```youtrack
  git checkout dev
 ```
-2. Once you're completely done with your feature or bug, commit your changes and merge with master branch.
+2. Once you're completely done with your feature or bug, commit your changes and merge with `master` branch.
 3. Push your changes
 4. Add a new pull request